 For each of our contests, I made liberal use of polls in our various communities to get everyone's feedback on which designs people liked the most.
 This was hugely helpful in deciding because even though the final choice is mine, there's only so much I can see on my own.
 Getting input from my audience went a long way.

 Getting the Most from 99designs

 If you decide to use 99designs for any logos or other design projects, I cannot stress enough the importance of giving feedback to your designers as they submit their ideas to you.

-It’s not just about saying “yes” or “no” to the multitude of designs you’ll get.
-It’s about communicating what you do and don’t like about the best designs that stand out to you.
+It's not just about saying “yes” or “no” to the many designs you'll get.
+It's about communicating what you do and don't like about the best designs that stand out to you.

 This takes time, but it will play a big role in getting the best final product from each design contest.

-The more feedback and direction you provide, the better your end result will be.
+The more feedback and direction you provide, the better your result will be.